caviarjs/caviar/README.md

 [![Dependency Status](https://david-dm.org/kaelzhang/caviar.svg)](https://david-dm.org/kaelzhang/caviar)
 -->

-A pluggable and extendable web framework which integrates React, Next and Koa to create your own web application out of the box with even zero configuration.
+A pluggable and extendable web framework which integrates React, Next and Koa(Eggjs) to create your own web application out of the box with even zero configuration.

 ## Getting Started